Announcing the Early Engine Database

 Early Engine Database

-Hosted and supported by the Cultural Heritage Institute, as part of their Heritage Knowledge Hub initiative, this new and unique resource contains details of Newcomen, Watt and other steam engines built in the century, and represents the fruits of over forty years of research and investigation by Dr John Kanefsky (University of Exeter).
+Initially hosted and supported by the Cultural Heritage Institute, as part of their Heritage Knowledge Hub initiative from 2020, this new and unique resource contains details of Newcomen, Watt and other steam engines built in the century, and represents the fruits of over forty years of research and investigation by Dr John Kanefsky (University of Exeter).
+From January 2026 the database is hosted by the Association for Industrial Archaeology.

 The Early Engine Database is provided as a resource for researchers in any discipline, industrial sector or geographical area.
 Anyone is free to use or adapt it to their work, provided the source is acknowledged.
 This is a collaborative and continually-evolving research project; corrections, updates and additions are warmly welcomed and can be submitted.
 Access to the raw data is also available on request.